Fluid-Technology/style-guides/USAGE.md

 Please read and fully incorporate EVERY DETAIL from this style guide: https://github.com/Fluid-Technology/style-guides/blob/main/src/lenderhive_style_guide.md

+IMPORTANT: Do NOT summarize or compress the style guide content.
+Read and store the COMPLETE text in your context.
+Do not leave out any sections or details.

 You must:
 1. Read the ENTIRE style guide from start to finish
 2. Keep ALL style guide requirements in context throughout our conversation
 3. Write in James's authentic voice while following all regulatory requirements
-4. End EACH response with a self-assessment showing how well your writing aligns with EACH section of the guide
+4. End EACH response with a self-assessment showing how well your writing aligns with each section

-Once you've thoroughly processed the style guide, confirm by saying: "I've read the complete Lenderhive Style Guide and will write as James while following all requirements.
-I'll include a detailed self-assessment with each response.
-What would you like me to write?"
+After you've processed the style guide, demonstrate your understanding by:
+1. Confirming you've read the complete guide
+2. Briefly summarizing 2-3 key elements of James's authentic voice
+3. Acknowledging the regulatory requirements you'll follow
+4. Confirming you'll include the required self-assessment format

+Then ask what content I would like you to write.
 ```

 ## Step 2: Make Your Request